- Student Life Home

 Separate Location: This is a location where outside distractions are reduced.
 No space may be entirely distraction free, but we will work together to make it as quiet as possible.
-Please discuss any concerns with the Learning Specialist.
+Please discuss any concerns with the Accessibility Assistant.

-Reader: Tests and quizzes are scanned and read by software (Kurzweil 3000).
+Reader: Tests and quizzes are scanned and read by software (Read and Write Gold).
 Students should familiarize themselves with the software before they first use it.
 Our office can show you how.